nihaue/TRex/README.md

 T-Rex is currently being updated to support [new functionality](http://www.quicklearn.com/blog/2016/03/09/azure-app-service-logic-apps-refresh/) within the Logic Apps designer and runtime.
 The current release provides the set of attributes that will be available, but does not necessarily represent the final implementation of those attributes.
 Meaning, if you write code today and use the attributes, you should not have to modify your code in order to enable the functionality as it becomes available (simply update the NuGet package reference).

-You can find this functionality in version **1.0.0-alpha** of the NuGet package.
+You can find this functionality in version **1.0.1-alpha** of the NuGet package.
 A sample API will be released to further demonstrate usage of these attributes.

 What will I have to change in my code?
 - Triggers as a concept have evolved into a completely different form in the new runtime/designer.
 Triggers can actually be used at any point of a Logic App -- they're not necessarily only triggering the flow -- the flow can pause and wait for an event and/or poll for data.
-As a result the **Trigger** attribute no longer serves the same purpose.
+As a result the **Trigger** attribute no longer serves the same purpose as it once did.
 A sample and guidance for using each of the triggering models will be made available as it is ready.
-Currenly only polling triggers can be built with this release of T-Rex.
+You can currently build three types of triggers with T-Rex (1) Polling with a single returned result, (2) Polling with a returned batch of results that will each trigger their own flow, (3) Subscription based trigger (requires use of the CallbackUrl attribute somewhere in the response model).
 - The **UnregisterCallback** attribute has been removed.
 It may return in a later release.

 What are the new features?